 Thanks to gravity, water is always on the move.
 In rivers, it can carve canyons and create valleys.
 Underground in aquifers and wells, water slips between rocks.
-All that time, the water is brushing against rock, scraping off minerals such as calcium and magnesium.
+All that time, the water is brushing against the rock, scraping off minerals such as calcium and magnesium.
 It’s the presence of minerals that makes water “hard” as opposed to “soft.”

 Yes, we do.
-Here in Fresno, our water, on average, is 122 parts-per-million.
+Here in Fresno, our water, on average, is 122 parts per million.
 According to the scale developed by the Water Quality Association, that means our water here in town is classified as “hard.”

 If your home’s water is drawn exclusively from underground sources, your water might even be harder than that.
 That’s because aquifer sources are typically “harder” than surface water sources.

 So, what’s the problem?